-Acupuncture dates back to 5000 years.
+Acupuncture dates back to about 5000 years.
 It has withstood the test of time because it works.
 But not all modes of acupuncture are the same.
 Advances in science and technology have led to improved delivery systems and better patient outcomes.
-Over the past 44 years, acupuncture has emerged out of the dark ages and developed into a modern science of healing.
+Over the past 45 years, acupuncture has emerged out of the dark ages and developed into a modern science of healing.

-Dr. Lupo T. Carlota, Founder and President of MARIA (theMedical Acupuncture Research Institute of America, Inc.), is credited with perfecting MRA (Meridian Regulatory Acupuncture,) a modern scientific system of acupuncture, otherwise known as MRA Therapy, or simply MRA.
+Dr. Lupo T. Carlota, Founder and President of MARIA (theMedical Acupuncture Research Institute of America, Inc.), is credited with perfecting MRA (Meridian Regulatory Acupuncture,) a modern scientifically-based system of acupuncture, otherwise known as MRA Therapy, or simply MRA.

 MRA Therapy is considered the most advanced system of acupuncture in the world.
 It is used by doctors across the United States and overseas.
 Since 1973, MRA Therapy has worked to relieve severe chronic pain disorders, major diseases, and other difficult-to-treat conditions that are largely unresponsive to conventional medicine.